arminrahbar/pdf-rag-smollm3/README.md

 ### 3. Install dependencies

-Run the following command to install the required libraries:
+Run the following command to install the required libraries. a

 ```bash
 pip install pdfplumber sentence-transformers faiss-cpu